 Each entry in the Art Contest will be judged by a local recognized artist.
 Awards will be presented on Saturday at the Ice Cream Social.
 First through Tenth place ribbons will be awarded in the Junior division and in the Senior division.
 All entries will receive a participation ribbon.
 A Champion and Reserve Champion will be awarded for the overall highest scores.
 Cloverbud entries will not be judged but will receive participation ribbons.
-The Champion entry will be used for the cover of the 2017 State Horse Show Program.
+The Champion entry will be used for the cover of the State Horse Show Program.
 (The Show Committee respectfully requests the permission of the winning artists to use their artwork in this manner.)
 The Virginia Equine Artists Association will sponsor a one-year membership in their organization for the winning artist each year.

 Additionally the Top 5 art pieces will have the option to have their artwork displayed at the MARE Center in Middleburg, VA.
-Art will be returned the following year at the State Show or to their Extension office.
+Art is to be picked up the following year at the State Show.

-2017 ART CONTEST ENTRY FORM
+2020 ART CONTEST ENTRY FORM